General conditions

 Below you will find useful information for attending our courses.
 If you have any questions, please call us on +39.02.86452191.

-Within one month (30 days) before the start of the course:
+Within one month (30 days) before the start of the course it is necessary that:

-• if this is your first course at CVC, please also upload a passport-sized photograph of yourself.
+• If this is your first course at CVC, or if you have not yet taken it, you must also upload a passport-size photograph of yourself.

-• fill in the master data in your account: menu "account details" and menu "master data".
+• Fill in your master data in your account: "account details" menu and "master data" menu.

-1. For your luggage, use soft bags that take up little space when folded (no rigid suitcases).
+For luggage, use soft bags that take up little space when folded (no hard suitcases).
+Remember that at the base not cigarettes and tobacco are on sale.
+For all courses:

 • if you have already been to the CVC, bring your SAILING BOOKLET, it will be filled in by your shift manager.